hutscape/palm/timeline.md

 - **Ideation Start Date:** 2 April, 2019
 - **Ideation End Date:** *Pending*
 - **Prototype Parts Lead Time:** *Pending*
-- **Order prototype parts date:** *Pending*
+- **Order prototype parts date:** 4 April, 2019
 - **Receive prototype parts date:** *Pending*

 Ideation tasks:

-1. Research for modules and sensors
+- [x] Research for modules and sensors
-1. Research for similar projects and tutorials
+- [x] Research for similar projects and tutorials
-1. Research for datasheets
+- [ ] Research for datasheets
-1. Research on power sources
+- [ ] Research on power sources
-1. Do an initial power tree analysis
+- [ ] Do an initial power tree analysis
-1. Decide on a mechanical housing
+- [ ] Decide on a mechanical housing
-1. Settle on a project name
+- [x] Settle on a project name
-1. Order modules, parts, power required for component testing
+- [x] Order modules, parts, power required for component testing
-1. Note the prices for prototype items
+- [x] Note the prices for prototype items
-1. Note the time taken to receive all the parts
+- [ ] Note the time taken to receive all the parts
-1. Note mechanical dimensions of parts and housing
+- [ ] Note mechanical dimensions of parts and housing

 ## Prototyping